-- The amount of profit (or loss) before tax for each adequate Year Concerning the Results will be the total value of profit (loss) before income tax for the current operations of the Group.
+- The amount of profit (or loss) before tax for each adequate Year Concerning the Results will be the total value of profit (loss) before income tax for the current operations of the Bank or DMBH accordingly.
 The results for the calendar year will be defined on a basis of the local IFRS statements, which will be covering the audited results for the first three quarters (in accordance with the report to WSE and adequate public authorities), and the last quarter of the year will consist of the actual results for the first two months of this quarter and the estimates for the last month.
-The estimates will be defined by the Financial Department of the Bank and they will be final and binding regardless of the actual final results. - If the absolute value of the loss before tax suffered by the Group for the Year Concerning the Results equals or exceeds the total value of the highest profit before tax in the Group's calendar year in the Measurement Period, then the Authorized Persons will not earn the rights to the given tranche.
+The estimates will be defined by the Financial Department of the Bank or DMBH accordingly and they will be final and binding regardless of the actual final results.

+If the absolute value of the loss before tax suffered by the Bank or DMBH accordingly for the Year Concerning the Results equals or exceeds the total value of the highest profit before tax in the Group's calendar year in the Measurement Period, then the Authorized Persons will not earn the rights to the given tranche.